Book Review: I Liked My Life

 My Review:

 The message I got from reading this book is that no one knows what is coming tomorrow.
 You will never have everything done that you want to do.
-You will never be ready and have your family prepared for your loss.
+You’ll never be ready and have your family prepared for your loss.

 I hope this writer writes more books because I will be standing in line to read them.

-You will be surprised by the ending of this wonderful book.
+You will be surprised by the ending of this excellent book.

 About The Author: